William Baker is a partner with more than 35 years in postal, privacy, and consumer marketing law.

-He represents First Class business mailers and newspapers in litigation, rulemaking, counseling, and legislative matters involving the rates and classifications of the United States Postal Service (USPS) before the Postal Regulatory Commission and the Congress.
+He represents First Class business mailers and newspaper and magazine publishers in rate cases, litigation, rulemaking, counseling, and legislative matters involving the rates and classifications of the United States Postal Service (USPS) before the Postal Regulatory Commission, the courts, and the Congress.
 He also advises clients on mailing issues, negotiated service agreements, the Private Express Statutes, and logistics/delivery matters.

 Mr. Baker also handles a wide range of marketing, privacy, compliance, and data security issues arising under the Telephone Consumer Protection Act (TCPA), the CAN-SPAM Act, the Do Not Call Act, the Children’s Online Privacy Protection Act (COPPA), state data privacy laws, and international privacy and data transfer laws.
 He has represented website publishers, e-commerce sites, and social media in Federal Communications Commission (FCC) and Federal Trade Commission (FTC) proceedings regarding consumer privacy and data security, location-based services, behavioral advertising, and the Internet of Things.

 - Participated in every major proceeding before the Postal Regulatory Commission since 1987, including rate cases, rulemakings, advisory proceedings, and annual compliance reviews.

 - Advises publishers and others regarding the scope, restrictions, and exceptions to the Private Express Statutes.

 - Successfully advocated resolution in Toysmart case establishing legal framework for sale of customer lists in bankruptcy proceedings.

 - Served as outside general counsel to leading online industry self-regulatory privacy organization.

 - Secured exemption of bona fide newsletters from FTC regulations implementing CAN-SPAM for publishers.

 - Advises clients regarding international privacy laws, including European and Canadian data protection laws, regarding the collection, use, and transfer of personal data.